 Many states define exploitation as the wrongful use of an older person's resources for another person's profit or advantage.
 State laws use various terms to denote the wrongful nature of the act, such as "illegal," "improper," "unjust," and "without legal entitlement."
 Some definitions refer simply to the misuse of the person's funds, property or person.
 Some states specify that, to qualify as exploitation, the resources must have been obtained without the older person's consent, or obtained through undue influence, duress, deception or false pretenses.

 Have You or a Loved One Suffered from Elder Abuse?
-Get a Free Legal Evaluation
+An Attorney Can Help

 Abuse of an older person, whether it's exploitation, neglect, physical abuse, or some other mistreatment, can cause serious pain and hardship for those affected.
 In some cases, the acts may violate criminal statutes.
 Other times you may want to seek compensation in civil court.
-Get more information with a free legal evaluation from a local injury law attorney.
+Get help today by contacting a local personal injury attorney near you.

 Contact a qualified personal injury attorney to make sure your rights are protected.